alvarorichard/HyperShell/README.md

 * help: Displays information about the built-in commands.

-*  Supports external commands like LS
+*  Supports external commands like LS and other comming soon

 ## Contributing